PERSOL HR DATA BANK in APAC

 Retirement and Re-employment Act

 The Retirement and Re-employment Act was enacted to establish a framework related to retirement and subsequent re-employment.
-It should be noted that this Act applies to all employees, including managers or executives.The Act stipulates a minimum retirement age of 62 years old and prohibits dismissal on the grounds of age before said retirement age.
+It should be noted that this Act applies to all employees, including managers or executives.The Act stipulates a minimum retirement age of 63 years old and prohibits dismissal on the grounds of age before the said retirement age (Retirement and Re-employment [Prescribed Minimum Retirement Age] Notification 2022).
 Furthermore, the Act also requires employers to continue offering re-employment to employees who have reached the said minimum retirement age.

 Central Provident Fund Act